 Accounting is the key to opening the door to the business world and is a required course for all business majors in college.
 Emphasis is given to the analysis and interpretation of financial activity, preparing and interpreting financial statements, and applying accounting theory in decision-making.
-Accounting careers and becoming a CPA will also be investigated.
+Accounting careers and the 4+1 CPA option will also be discussed.
 This is a preparatory college-level course for students planning to major in any area of business.
 Reliable internet access is required.

-NOTE: In addition, dual credit will be granted from MSTC for Accounting I & II #10101111 4 credits upon successful completion of BOTH semesters of DC College Accounting.
+NOTE: In addition, dual credit will be granted from MSTC for Accounting I (3 credits) #10101140 upon successful completion of BOTH semesters of DC College Accounting.